mmmmaja/starfishDetection/reports/README.md

 >
 > Answer:

 Figuring out how to coordinate everyone's different branches and tasks was a bit challenging.
 It wasn't always clear how much progress had been made on different tasks, so communication about these things was needed.
 We also spent a lot of time on the API and getting the backend and frontend to run in the cloud.
 Giving the right access to the right service accounts was also a challenge.
 We asked the teaching staff for help and debugged together to overcome these challenges.
-Faster R-CNN model also gave a lot of trouble as we were unable to run more the a few batches and trying to use gpus with mps made it orders of magnitude slower?
-The model also changes the forward methode when you switch between train and eval so you could only get the loss if the model was in train but you could only get the predictions if it was in eval which made logging hard because you would need two forward passes to get loss and predictions.
-Another thing was knowing how the overall structure of the project worked.
-Since the group had a lot of task delegated between the members, a lot of the project was made without the individual group member being involved which created challenges in having a good understanding of the entire project.
-But this is how it is out in the industry as well.
+The Faster R-CNN model also gave a lot of trouble as we were unable to run more than a few batches locally and trying to use GPUs with mps made it orders of magnitude slower somehow.
+The model also changes the forward method when you switch between the train and eval modes so you could only get the loss if the model was in train but you could only get the predictions if it was in eval, which made logging hard because you would need two forward passes to get the loss and predictions.
+It was also hard to keep everyone on the same page on all of the tasks since not everyone was involved in every component.
+Ultimately, working more collaboratively helped with this.

 ### Question 31